emsig/emg3d/docs/theory.rst

     \quad \text{and} \quad
     \|\mathbf{e}\|_{2} = \sqrt{\sum_{j=1}^{n} e_{j}^{2}} .

-However, as the solution is not known the error cannot be calculated either.
+However, as the solution is not known the error cannot be computed either.
-The second important measure, however, is a computable measure, the residual :math:`r` (calculated in :func:`emg3d.solver.residual`)
+The second important measure, however, is a computable measure, the residual :math:`r` (computed in :func:`emg3d.solver.residual`)

 .. math::